MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 This script can be found within the `./Analysis_and_Processing` directory.

-The script processes the organised .mat files with a pre-set threshold of the reference authentic image evalutation values.
+The script processes the organised .mat files with a pre-set threshold of the reference authentic image evaluation values.
 It uses this analysis to calculate some evaluation metrics such as the mean and median for the images.

 These values are written to a structured dataset (struct) and saved in the Threshold directory within OrganisedFiles.